aspose-total/Aspose.Total-Products/total/en/net/conversion/word-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert WORD to XLTM or Online App" h2="Export WORD to XLTM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of components that enables developers to easily add WORD to XLTM conversion feature to any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to convert WORD documents to XLTM format.

+The process of converting WORD to XLTM involves two steps.
+Firstly, Aspose.Words for .NET is used to export WORD documents to HTML.
+This component provides a wide range of features that enable developers to manipulate WORD documents in a variety of ways.
+It supports a wide range of features such as document manipulation, document conversion, document comparison, document protection, document printing, and more.

+Once the WORD document is exported to HTML, Aspose.Cells for .NET Spreadsheet Programming API is used to convert HTML to XLTM.
+This powerful component provides a wide range of features that enable developers to manipulate spreadsheets in a variety of ways.
+It supports a wide range of features such as spreadsheet manipulation, spreadsheet conversion, spreadsheet comparison, spreadsheet protection, spreadsheet printing, and more.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include WORD to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export WORD to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, developers can easily add WORD to XLTM conversion feature to any .NET, C#, ASP.NET and VB.NET application.
+This powerful suite of components provides a simple and efficient way to convert WORD documents to XLTM format.
+It is a comprehensive suite of components that enables developers to easily add WORD to XLTM conversion feature to any .NET, C#, ASP.NET and VB.NET application.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}